OpenTreeOfLife/reference-taxonomy/doc/ott29_to_ott210.md

 The reason for this has to do with the way that true homonyms are normally separated, e.g. a plant and animal with the same name.
-To do this there is a small set (about 20) of 'barrier nodes' that are located each source taxonomy and in the union taxonomy (OTT-in-progress).
-If taxon A is under barrier node B in the union, and A' with the same name is not under B in the source, then A and A' are considered distinct taxa and are not matched.
+To do this there is a small set (about 20) of 'barrier nodes,' and these are located each source taxonomy and in the union taxonomy (OTT-in-progress) prior to all other alignments.
+If taxon A is under barrier node B in the union, and taxon A' with the same name is not under B in the source, then A and A' are considered distinct taxa and are not matched.
+(Similarly vice versa.)
 This arrangement will result in the erroneous behavior described above.

+This affects not just incertae sedis taxa, but also situations where the classifications are very different, as e.g. NCBI and GBIF, or where taxa are just in the wrong place in the tree.

-To fix this, the separation rule (in B vs. not in B) is modified a bit.
+To fix this, the separation rule (in B vs. not in B) is relaxed a bit.
 The barrier nodes are arranged hierarchically into a 'skeleton taxonomy', and the separation rule is modified so that A and A' are considered distinct only if their nearest enclosing barrier nodes B